 This can be done through code/peer reviews, bug fixes, code refactoring or enhancements.
 Review of data structures used, application of design patterns and SOLID principles are few things you can look for in the code.

 Also ensuring the continuous integration and delivery of code, including sound production deployment practices is a core competency of an engineering manager.
 Make sure to build your skills there!

 #2 – System design

-This is where you must be engaged closely with the team.
+This is where you must be engaged closely with the team of an automation testing company.
 Consideration of the entire gamut of system design like – modularity, scalability, performance, data design etc. is critical and the team can greatly benefit from an engineering manager’s experience.

 The art lies in knowing when to get involved deeper and when to take a step back, letting the team take care of things.

 In the era of cloud computing, software architectures can quickly get complex with multi-cloud and hybrid (cloud and on-prem) ecosystems.
 You must have a good grasp of various architectural patterns and assist the team in coming up with the right solutions.

 A mindset of evolutionary architecture is critical for an engineering manager to have – start with what you know and continuously improve as more things are learned.

 #4 – Project management